Applied Design, Skills, and Technologies Grades K – 3

 Learn360 is a media-on-demand service or digital video library for Gr.
 K-12, with digital, audio and other support materials.
 Look for a full description under “Subscriptions” in the main menu above.

 PebbleGo is a research site for students in Gr.
-K-3 (Animals, Science, Social Studies and Dinosaurs), while PebbleGo Next is for Gr.
-3-6 (Science and Social Studies), both of which have read-along audio.
+K-3 (Animals, Science, Social Studies and Dinosaurs which has read-along audio.
 Look for a full description under “Subscriptions” in the main menu above.

 Log in to Tynker.